RedHatSatellite/satellite-clone/docs/satellite-clone.md

 1. You will need files from a Satellite backup (`satellite-maintain backup`).
    Required backup files:
-   - Standard backup scenario: metadata.yml, config_files.tar.gz, mongo_data.tar.gz, pgsql_data.tar.gz, (optional) pulp_data.tar
+   - Standard backup scenario: metadata.yml, config_files.tar.gz, pgsql_data.tar.gz, (optional) pulp_data.tar
-   - Online backup: metadata.yml, config_files.tar.gz, mongo_dump folder, foreman.dump, candlepin.dump, (optional) pulp_data.tar
+   - Online backup: metadata.yml, config_files.tar.gz, foreman.dump, candlepin.dump, pulpcore.dump, (optional) pulp_data.tar

 2. The target server must have capacity to store the backup files, which the source server transfers to the target server, and the backup files when they are restored.